luiul/statistics-meets-logistics/README.md

 # Statistics Meets Logistics

 The [course](https://www.statistik.tu-dortmund.de/2791.html) and the [material](https://moodle.tu-dortmund.de/enrol/index.php?id=22199) provided by the lecturer are in German.
 The documentation is in English.
 This repository documents our preparation for the project and holds the project and its data.

-Consider using a browser [extension](https://github.com/AaronCQL/katex-github-chrome-extension) to preview LaTeX equations directly on GitHub ([alternative](https://github.com/masakiaota/tex_image_link_generator)).
-We use LaTeX flavored equations starting from the Linear Regression Section of the repository.
+Consider using a browser [extension](https://github.com/AaronCQL/katex-github-chrome-extension) to preview LaTeX equations directly on GitHub (or copy the block directly from the readme file and use an [alternative](https://github.com/masakiaota/tex_image_link_generator)).
+We use LaTeX flavored equations starting from the *Introduction to Linear Regression* section of the repository.

 # 📖 Description